MikaelMayer/StringSolver/README.md

 Now it should work.
 To test it, run `sbt test' but this might take a while.

+To create a usable jar file containing everything, including scala, run:

+- `sbt one-jar`

+The jar file will be somewhere in the `target/` repository

 ### Link library for SBT

+When you want to include `StringSolver` in your own scala or java project, follow these steps:

-Add the following two lines separated by a blank line in your main `build.sbt`:
+1. Add the following lines separated by blank lines in your `build.sbt` at the root of your project

+    name := "MyProject"

+    version := "1.0"

+    organization := "com.example"

+    scalaVersion := "2.10.3"

+    mainClass in (Compile, run) := Some("com.example.Custom")

-    resolvers += "Sonatype.org" at "https://oss.sonatype.org/content/groups/staging"
+    resolvers += "Sonatype.org" at "https://oss.sonatype.org/service/local/repositories/releases/content"

     libraryDependencies += "ch.epfl.lara" %% "stringsolver" % "1.1"

+2. import the various declarations in your source file.

-Then you can use it in your code, for example in a file in `src/main/scala/Custom.scala`:
+If for example your project contains a file named `src/main/scala/com/example/Custom.scala`:

 ```Scala
 package com.example